 “Excellent.
 Now go to sleep.
 You won’t be disturbed until morning; I’ve taken care of that,” the woman walks toward the door.

 “How?”
-Christophe asks.
+Christopher asks.

 “Guiding someone on a false trail is even easier than leading them to the right place,” the Miss smirks, exiting the theater.
 The gentleman sees a few silent, disappearing steps.
 He closes the door.